 ca. 1667 Portrait of a couple as figures from the Old Testament, known as The Jewish bride.

 After a few years, Rembrandt began a relationship with Hendrickje Stoffels, his former maid.
 They had one daughter but never married as Rembrandt didn’t want to miss out on his wife’s legacy (which depended on him not marrying)

 At the height of his fame and wealth, Rembrandt bought an impressively large and expensive house in the Jewish quarter.
 He bought this on a mortgage of 13,000 Guilders.
 Unfortunately, Rembrandt was not good with money.
 He would spend his income very freely; often on other works of art and props for his paintings.

 The abduction of Europa.
 1632

 Rembrandt loved to paint alone.
-In fact he could not bear to be disturbed whilst painting and often would take an oath to work in pin drop silence.
+In fact, he could not bear to be disturbed while painting and often would take an oath to work in pin drop silence.
 He said that when painting, he would not even give an audience to the first monarch of the world.

 Unlike many artists of his day, Rembrandt, never visited Italy to see the work of the great Masters.
 He felt that everything he needed to learn from painting he could do in his own country.